 We offer affordable and dependable water softener salt delivery services for homeowners in St. Charles, Illinois and surrounding areas.
 If you’ve never ordered salt from us or for a water softener before, how do you know which salt is best?
 Prairie State Water Solutions uses and delivers high-quality water softener salt called solar salt – also known as sodium chloride – because it promotes optimal water softener performance.

 Not all salts are created equal.
 Only salts or potassium chlorides specifically designed for water softeners can be used (no dicing or table salts).
 Most commonly, water softener salts are composed of sodium chloride (similar to cooking salts), but sometimes potassium chloride is used.
+What is the best type of salt to use in a water softener?
 For the most part, it is better to select the water softener salt ideal for your situation and stick with it.

 On the downside, potassium chloride is more expensive than solar salt.
 Potassium chloride is better for those with restricted sodium diets, whether caused from renal, heart, or other issues.
 Solar salt, on the other hand, is less expensive and known to be cleaner and chemical-free, thus making it the preferred option for water softener systems.
 Along with your water softener, we recommend investing in a reverse osmosis system for your home in Illinois to reduce the added sodium content of your water as well as many other potential contaminants.

 Another facet to consider is the form of the salt used for water softening.
 Pellets are most commonly recommended.
 Rock salts are the cheapest to purchase and are, not surprisingly, of low purity and low quality.
 They contain high levels of insoluble minerals and impurities.

 Solar salts, which come in crystallized form, are products of seawater evaporation and are more soluble than rock salts.
 Evaporated salts are products of both evaporation and mining and are the purest salt forms, boasting 99.99% sodium chloride.